Lightweight Latent Reasoning for Narrative Tasks

 \paragraph{LiteReason} Our standard method, where we periodically (once an epoch) run a small SFT training step using the trajectories generated during that epoch.
 This adds some computational cost, but updates the reasoning-projector with the current model's reasoning.
 We also use an implicit-thought prompt (\cref{tab:ncp_prompts,tab:flawed_fiction_prompts}) that encourages model usage of the implicit thought tags.

-\paragraph{LiteReason w/o SFT} This version of LiteReason keeps the implicit prompt and the initialized Reasoning Projector that uses the implicit thought tags to know when to pass new reasoning embeddings to the model.
-However, this variant does not perform SFT during RL training to update the Reasoning Projector.
+\paragraph{LiteReason w/o SFT} This version of LiteReason keeps the implicit prompt and initialized Reasoning Projector that uses implicit thought tags to know when to pass new reasoning embeddings to the model.
+However, this variant does not perform SFT during RL to update the Reasoning Projector.

 \paragraph{LiteReason w/o Reasoning Projector} Finally, we evaluate performance post RL without the Reasoning Projector (RP), but with the implicit thought prompt.
 This method does not use the latent reasoning, and tests if the model performs differently if we prompt for skipping reasoning steps.